Lieutenant-Colonel Edward Graham Pennefather (1850 – 1928)

 I am very curious to know what all our friends and relations think of my new turn; I suppose they hardly realise, any more than you seem to do, that within a couple of months I shall be on the Zambezi, or not 100 miles from it.
 I told General Methuen the other day that if this goes through all right, I shall apply to have my name noted as qualified for staff appointment; he said that I certainly ought to do so and that I should have a very good claim.

-My poor horses have been dying fast, now that I’ve got them, but I think that the Matlaputla is a particularly bad place for them, so I’m going to move the others on from here as fast they arrive.
+My poor horses have been dying fast, now that I’ve got them, but I think that the Matlaputla is a particularly bad place for them, so I’m going to move the others on from here as fast as they arrive.
 I must shut up now, for its late, and I have to make an early start tomorrow.
-Best love to all, my dearest Mother, Ever yr. affect.
-Son, Edward G. Pennefather.
+Best love to all, my dearest Mother, Ever yr. affect. son, Edward G. Pennefather.

 5 July Macloutsie Camp – start tomorrow with two Police Troops for Tuli ; go on from there with the Pioneers; road now being cut for 40 miles beyond Tuli; describes Tuli; failure of contractor to deliver supplies; supply convoy to follow under Sir John Willoughby.

 My Dearest Mother, this will be the last letter which you will get from me for some time from this place, I start tomorrow with two troops enroute for the Tuli, where I expect to be for a few days, and then to go on with two of my troops and the Pioneers.
 I am having the road cut now for 40 miles beyond the Tuli, so as to have a good start when we do get off; and then we shall have to keep cutting our way ahead.
 I have done a good deal since I last wrote to you.
 I rode on with Selous to the Tuli to select a site for the fort.
 The waggons followed us to within 7 miles of the Tuli, and we returned to them and slept there.
-On the way we saw 2 giraffes and a troop of quagga but did not go after them.
+On the way we saw two giraffes and a troop of quagga but did not go after them.

 Next day I started at 7am and rode 50 miles back here, getting in at 7pm.
 I shot a zebra within 10 miles of camp.
 The Matabele envoys that I expected here turned up on the Tuli, and General Methuen sent back a message to Lobengula by them I hear now that there are another lot on their way here.
 Please thank everybody for their congratulations, if all goes well, as please God it will, there will be something indeed to congratulate me about.